Araby View near Frederick in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical month for this entry is July 1864.

+Location.
 This marker has been replaced by another marker nearby.
 It was located near 39° 22.159′ N, 77° 23.288′ W. Marker was near Frederick, Maryland, in Frederick County.
-Marker could be reached from Urbana Pike (State Highway 355), on the right when traveling north.
+It was in Araby View.
+It could be reached from Urbana Pike (State Highway 355), on the right when traveling north.
 Located along a walking trail at the Gambrill Mill (stop five on the driving tour of Monocacy Battlefield), which on a lane off the right side (east) of Urbana Pike.
 The marker is located on an overlook of the Monocacy River.
 Touch for map.
-Marker was in this post office area: Frederick MD 21704, United States of America.
+Marker was at or near this postal address: 4823 Urbana Pike, Frederick MD 21704, United States of America.
 Touch for directions.

 More about this marker.
 Beside the text is a portrait of "First Lt.
 George E. Davis of the 10th Vermont Infantry," who "received the Medal of Honor for his heroic leadership in defense of the bridges."
 The portrait is complemented by an image of the Medal of Honor.
 On the right of the marker is a drawing of the Union skirmishers retreating, "After holding off Confederates most of the day, Union skirmishers fled to safety across the railroad bridge."